-Moving to a retirement living community is becoming an increasingly popular lifestyle choice with retirees.
-If international trends are anything to go by this trend will continue and escalate with the looming number of baby boomers start retiring.
+Moving to a retirement living community has become an increasingly popular lifestyle choice with retirees.
+If international trends are anything to go by this trend will continue and escalate with the growing number of baby boomers retirees.

 3 Groups - Retirement Assisted Living